Holic75/KingmakerRebalance/README.md

 - Bloodrager with following archetypes: Metamagic Rager, Spelleater, Steelblood and Urban Bloodrager,
 - Skald with following archetypes: Urban Skald, Herald of the Horn, War Drummer and Court Poet,
 - Warpriest with following archetypes: Sacred Fist, Cult Leader and Champion of the Faith,
-- Shaman with following archetypes: Overseer, Speaker for the Past, Witch Doctor,
+- Shaman with following archetypes: Overseer, Speaker for the Past, Witch Doctor and Spirit Warden,
 - Arcanist with following archetypes: School Savant, Blood Arcanist, Unlettered Arcanist and Occultist,
 - Oracle with following archetypes: Seeker, Spirit Guide, Warsighted,
 - Investigator with following archetypes: Empiricist, Jinyiwey, Questioner,